rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 ### Callback functions

 Just like other Javascript Array methods, the `some()` method can use both named and anonymous functions as an argument.
 This is because functions are considered [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function).
-These functions will then execute some process to each element in an array.
-The functions will then return a value of `true` or `false`.
+These functions will execute some process to each element in an array.
+The result of this processing will return a value of `true` or `false`.

 #### Using a named function as a callback